manoa-market/manoa-market.github.io/index.md

 ### Milestone 1: Mockup Development

-The goals of Milestone 1 was be managed using [Manoa Market GitHub Project Board M1](https://github.com/orgs/manoa-market/projects/1/views/1).

-#### Implement React Mock-up Pages
+The goal of Milestone 1 was to create a set of React page mockups.
+The pages which were implemented are:

 * Landing
 * User Home
 * List Item